 Can't make it to one of our face-to-face workshops but still looking for new ways to make science and social studies education more interactive and fun for your students?
 We’ve got you covered!

-In Spring 2017, Population Education is offering an eight-week, online professional development course in partnership with the University of Missouri, Kansas City.
+In July 2017, Population Education is offering a four-week, accelerated online professional development course in partnership with the University of Missouri, Kansas City (UMKC).

 The course is for science and social studies educators of grades 6-12.
 If you teach Environmental Science, World Geography, Human Geography, Biology/Life Science, World History, or the AP counterparts, this course is perfect for you.
 Presented topics focus on global development, human quality of life, natural resources, and environmental sustainability.